bibekanandadatta/JHU-Dissertation-Template/README.md

 > [!IMPORTANT]
 >
 > To include the meta-data in the generated PDF/A file, you will need to edit the `output.xmpdata`.
 The given fields are very simple and self-explanatory.
-Make sure `\Title` and `\Author` fields are there.
+Make sure the `\Title` and `\Author` fields are there.

 > [!NOTE]